To be eligible for admission, you must possess the following:

-• Ontario Secondary School Diploma (OSSD) or equivalent, or mature student status
+• Ontario Secondary School Diploma (OSSD) or equivalent including these required courses:

-- Grade 12 Mathematics (MAP4C, MCT4C, MDM4U, MCB4U, MGA4U, MCV4U or MHF4U) is strongly recommended
+– Grade 12 Mathematics (MAP4C, MCT4C, MDM4U, MCB4U, MGA4U, MCV4U or MHF4U or equivalent)

 Before participating in this program, students must fully understand the following: